heybourn/headwind/README.md

 # Headwind

-Headwind is an opinionated class sorter for TailwindCSS.
+Headwind is an opinionated class sorter for TailwindCSS, built as a Visual Studio Code extension.
 It enforces consistent ordering of classes by parsing your code and reprinting class tags to follow a given order.

 # Getting started